FelixButzbach/WeReHe/Readme.md

 ## TODO:
 - Clean the code (create a helper module and separate files for each component)
-- Add option to mark a new task directly as DONE once it was inserted
 - Add a favicon, so that it is easier to find
 - Highlight the currently active card (so that it is easier to see via video calls) (maybe via hover animation?!)
 - Add the link to the corresponding Trello card of each task somewhere.